scantist/user-docs/docs/en-US/Settings/Integrations-Settings/Jira.md

 <hr style="border:2px solid gray" />

-{{companyConfig.COMPANY_NAME}} support Jira Cloud integration for all premium and enterprise users to help them track and manage the progress of the reported vulnerability issue to ensure they are resolved effectively and efficiently.
+{{companyConfig.APP_NAME}} support Jira Cloud integration for all premium and enterprise users to help them track and manage the progress of the reported vulnerability issue to ensure they are resolved effectively and efficiently.

 To enable Jira integration, follow these steps: